What Marriage Issues Are "Normal"? What To Expect For Newlyweds

 This is another area where proper communication is key.
 You can't expect your spouse to read your mind.
 Ensure you communicate your plans, so they know what to expect and when.

-What marriage issues aren't normal
+What marriage problems aren't normal

 While plenty of marriage issues are "normal," there are a few that aren't.
 Things like abuse or any type of infidelity within your marriage are not acceptable behavior.
 These are issues that demand immediate action.